kadhikari/forseti/internal/vehicleoccupancies/readme.md

 ## Introduction

-We use this service to collect information about occupancy of a vehicles at a stop.
+We use this service to collect information about occupancy of vehicles at a stop.
 The realtime information is readed within Csv files and an external api service.

 ## Api